 For a Short Domain:

-Note: In your DNS, please make sure that you have a "www" entry for your domain name, and that it points to 'cname.bitly.com'.
+Note: In your DNS, you can also add a "www" entry for your domain name, which you will point to 'cname.bitly.com'.
 For example, if your short domain was 'fred.me' you'd point your CNAME record for 'www.fred.me' to 'cname.bitly.com.'

 For a subdomain (such as on.wsj.com):